-Another famous dish is barnacles, paracebes, because fisherfolk remove them from their boats and you may as well eat them.
+Another famous dish is barnacles,percebes, because fisherfolk remove them from their boats and you may as well eat them.
 It’s an acquired taste.
-A lot of fish and shrimp is simply barbecued on the grill, dabbed perhaps with oil and a bit of the hot sauce called pili-pili.
+A lot of fish and shrimp is simply barbecued on the grill, dabbed perhaps with oil and a bit of the hot sauce calledpiri piri.

 The national dish of all Portugal is grilled sardines.
 They are ultra-fresh, simply given a dash of salt (big or Kosher salt, not table salt), and tossed on the barbie.
-A ratão of six ultra-fresh sardinhas is a cheap lunch under the bridge by the harbor in Portimão, but you can safely order it almost anywhere.
-It is served with small red boiled potatoes and eaten with fish fork and knife.
+They are served with small red boiled potatoes and eaten with a fish fork and knife.

 A roast sheep or goat may be the center of a feast, as in the Arab world, but then sometimes a suckling pig is the feature instead.

 The unhealthiest Moorish relic in the Algarve diet is dessert.
-Cakes, marzipan, and buns are loaded with eggs, sugar, and honey, and, unless you have made them yourself with great effort, even a little bite will make you fat.
-Don’t even look at a pastry shop.
-Eat frutas.
+Cakes, marzipan, and buns are loaded with eggs, sugar, and honey, and, unless you have made them yourself with great effort, even a little bite is the end of your diet.

-Now for customs.
 If you predict something good will happen, add the word “oxalá” on the end.
-(The “x” is pronounced like “sh” and the stress is on the last “a”).
-Despite the ferocious Inquisition, which tortured Algarvios for heresy until the 1730s, it is a remnant of “inchallah,” meaning “if Allah is willing.”
+(The “x” is pronounced like “sh” and the stress is on the last “a.”)
+Despite the ferocious Inquisition, which tortured Algarvios for heresy until the 1730s, it is a remnant of “inshallah,” meaning “if Allah wills.”